compassionate professionals

 President/CEO

-While at Pepperdine University pursuing his undergraduate degree in Biology back in the 1990’s, Jason Bradshaw dreamed of the innovative breakthroughs he’d make in the laboratory.
+While at Pepperdine University pursuing his undergraduate degree in Biology back in the 1990s, Jason Bradshaw dreamed of the innovative breakthroughs he’d make in the laboratory.
 But destiny called—as it often does.
-As a result, Jason’s past few years have been, instead, part of a unique father-son team which has focused itself on leading-edge “hospitality” practices not laboratory breakthroughs.
-Recognized even by Time Magazine (2004) for their innovative contributions to the changing world of funerals, the Bradshaws were described as part of the funeral makeover national leaders.
+As a result, Jason’s past few years have been, instead, part of a unique father-son team that has focused on leading-edge “hospitality” practices, not laboratory breakthroughs.
+Recognized even by Time Magazine (2004) for their innovative contributions to the changing world of funerals, the Bradshaws were described as part of the funeral makeover of national leaders.

-The Bradshaw Group is the only funeral organization in the region, which has such an environmental process in place.
-Jason, who is active in a number of community organizations including Rotary Club of Saint Paul, lives in Somerset, Wisconsin with his wife, Brea, their two daughters and a son.
+The Bradshaw Group is the only funeral organization in the region that has such an environmental process in place.
+Jason, who is active in a number of community organizations, including the Rotary Club of Saint Paul, lives in Somerset, Wisconsin, with his wife, Brea, their two daughters, and a son.

 David Haroldson